Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many

 Do Facebook posts get high engagement because they have high reach, or do they get high reach because they have high engagement?

-While this is a bit of a chicken-or-the-egg question, the 2018 Facebook algorithm change means that engagement now has more impact on reach than reach has on engagement.
+While this is a bit of a chicken-or-the-egg question, last year’s Facebook algorithm change means that engagement now has more impact on reach than reach has on engagement.

 Facebook will show your posts to more people if they inspire users to interact with each other.
 In particular, content that gets people talking in the comments section will see a major boost to organic reach.